 Investigations

-The Investigative Division is responsible for on-going investigations into criminal activity within the City of Myrtle Beach.
-The detectives and officers assigned to this Division work together to solve cases 24 hours-a-day.
+The Investigative Division is responsible for ongoing investigations into criminal activity within the City of Myrtle Beach.
+The detectives and officers assigned to this Division work together to solve cases 24 hours a day.
 Detectives interview suspects and witnesses, make arrests, collect and evaluate evidence, and prepare criminal cases for trial.
 Detectives routinely work with law enforcement personnel from other local, state and federal agencies to share information and bring a quick resolution to all assigned cases.

 The Detectives within the Property Crimes Unit are responsible for investigating crimes related to the theft and destruction of property.
 These cases include offenses like burglary, larceny and many more.